Hysteresis and Stabillity: Hysteresis

-This example can be found in \cite{Ludwig1978}, \cite[Page 7-8]{Murray2002} and represents the classic Spruce Budworm Model.
-In this model, $u(t)$ depends on the birth rate of the spruce budworms and the constant $q$ depends on the carrying capacity of the environment.
+where $x(t)$ is the population of the spruce budworm, $u(t)$ depends on the birth rate of the spruce budworms and the constant $q$ depends on the carrying capacity of the environment \cite{Ludwig1978}, \cite[Page 7-8]{Murray2002}.
 The carrying capacity is how much of the population the environment can support.
-Equation~\eqref{exbudworm} is of the form of \eqref{FONODE} when

-When $u(t)$ is set to be the constant input 0.52 and $q=25$, equation~\eqref{exbudworm} exhibits multiple stable equilibria.
-The authors in \cite[Page 327]{Ludwig1978} indicate 0.52 is a physically realistic value for the input and the value of $q$ was chosen to ensure the existence of multiple equilibria.
-Using these values to solve for $x$ satisfying